-Program Code Budget Category Program FY2022 Budget FY2023 - Draft Budget HRS DMAP Impl Initiative Description Past Performance & Data Expected Future Benefits Notes (includes examples of projects) Staff Lead Judget dategory Title (a/o May 31, 2022; see Note 2) Pillar Re eference , 312 Sports PGA Tour Contracts \$2,177,889 \$1,800,000 Ι Δ Ι 201B- 3(a)(19) No Contract with the PGA Tour through 2022 to host golf tournaments and execute a marketing program.
+Program Code Budget Category Program Title FY2022 Budget (a/o May 31, 2022; see Note 2) FY2023 - Draft Budget Strat Plan Pillar HRS Reference DMAP Impl Initiative Description Past Performance & Data Expected Future Benefits Notes (includes examples of projects) Staff Lead 312 Sports PGA Tour Contracts \$2,177,889 \$1,800,000 4 201B- 3(a)(19) No Contract with the PGA Tour through 2022 to host golf tournaments and execute a marketing program.
 Through the Aloha Season program, the focus is to increase exposure and generate interest in golf as an activity while visiting Hawai'i.
 In addition, three professional golf events on three different islands (O'ahu, Maui and Hawai'i) will be supported.
 Additional funds include a PGA Season- long promotion of The Hawaiian Islands showcasing each event winner's invitation to play in Hawaii at the Sentry Tournament of Champions Event.
-Economic Impact: \$10.05M Marketing Value: \$21.3M Charitable Donations: \$1,599,870 2021 Results Attendance: 1,833 Economic Impact: \$6.8M Hawaii and marketing throughout the year on Golf Channel and PGAtour.com.
-Additionally, this contract allows HTA to build the foundation for a long-term relationship with the Tour and its lead Contractor: PGA Tour, Inc. Contract term: 1/9/18 - 12/31/2022 No Options Sole Source Ross Willkom 343 Sports Lotte LPGA Championship \$500,000 \$0 1 1 201B- 3(a)(19) No Contract with 141 Premiere to sponsor the Lotte Ladies Professional Golf Association Championship held in KoOlina, Oahu.
+Term: 2019 - 2022 2020 Results Attendance: 88,500 Economic Impact: \$10.05M Marketing Value: \$21.3M Charitable Donations: \$1,599,870 2021 Results Attendance: 1,833 Economic Impact: \$6.8M Marketing Value: \$19.1M Charitable Donations: \$2,011,760 2022 Results Attendance: 44,000 Economic Impact: \$9M Marketing Value: \$20M Charitable Donations: \$2,500.000 Three professional golf tournaments in Hawaii and marketing throughout the year on Golf Channel and PGAtour.com.
+Additionally, this contract allows HTA to build the foundation for a long-term relationship with the Tour and its lead sponsors Sony, Sentry and Mitsubishi.
+Contractor: PGA Tour, Inc. Contract term: 1/9/18 - 12/31/2022 No Options Sole Source Ross Willkom 343 Sports Lotte LPGA Championship \$500,000 \$0 4 201B- 3(a)(19) Contract with 141 Premiere to sponsor the Lotte Ladies Professional Golf Association Championship held in KoOlina, Oahu.
 Funding would help cover the broadcast of the event to a national and international audience as many LPGA stars are from countries that are Hawai'i's existing and emerging markets.
 Youth clinics and community engagement is also part of the festivities.
-Economic Impact: \$7.1M Marketing Value: \$17.9M N/A N/A Ross Willkom 378 Snorts UH Athletics Branding Partnership \$267,000 \$167,000 201B- 3(a)(19) No Partnership with the University of Hawaii Athletics Department to promote visitation to the Hawaiian Islands by highlighting UH Sporting Events and UH Athletes as Hawaii's Ambassadors.
+Economic Impact: \$7.1M Marketing Value: \$17.9M N/A N/A Ross Willkom 378 Sports UH Athletics Branding Partnership \$267,000 \$167,000 4 201B- 3(a)(19) Partnership with the University of Hawaii Athletics Department to promote visitation to the Hawaiian Islands by highlighting UH Sporting Events and UH Athletes as Hawaii's Ambassadors.
 Includes sponsorship of the Big West Conference Basketball and Men's Volleyball Tournaments.
 Previous partnerships revolved around UH Football and Men's Volleyball games.
-Conference Men's and Women's Basketball and Men's Volleyball Tournaments and marketing assets throughout these events.
-Also included Contractor: Big West Conference Contract term: 6/30/20 - 8/31/2023 No Options Sole Source Ross Willkom Sports Programs - Unallocated \$1,500,000 \$4,444,889 4 3 201B- 3(a)(19) No FY23 funds available to sponsor sporting events that submit proposals to HTA for funding and meet HTA's sports marketing criteria.
-Example prior events include the Maui Invitational, Hawaii Bowl, LPGA Lotte Championship. efforts across events and programs both large and small.
-Criteria for applicants seeking to obtain funding will include both Contract Term: 7/1/22 - TBD Options available Method of Procurement: RFP Ross Willkom
+N/A Presenting Sponsor of the 2023 Big West Conference Men's and Women's Basketball and Men's Volleyball Tournaments and marketing assets throughout these events.
+Also included will be television and radio advertising.
+Contractor: Big West Conference Contract term: 6/30/20 - 8/31/2023 No Options Sole Source Ross Willkom 379 Subtotal Sports Sports Sports Programs - Unallocated \$1,500,000 \$4,444,889 201B- 3(a)(19) No FY23 funds available to sponsor sporting events that submit proposals to HTA for funding and meet HTA's sports marketing criteria.
+Example prior events include the Maui Invitational, Hawaii Bowl, LPGA Lotte Championship.
+FY23 will be the first to make awards from this BLI.
+Funds allocated through this BLI will allow HTA to extend its marketing and branding efforts across events and programs both large and small.
+Criteria for applicants seeking to obtain funding will include both a community impact and economic impact component.
+Contract Term: 7/1/22 - TBD Options available Method of Procurement: RFP Ross Willkom